lynnaloo/xtuple-vagrant/README.md

     host    all     all     [host ip]/32   trust

-The synced folder ```dev``` allows for files to be edited in either the virtual machine or on the host machine and the files will be synced both ways
+The virtual machine can be shut down by using the command:

+    vagrant halt

+The virtual machine can be destroyed with this command:

+    vagrant destroy